CGNS/cgns.github.io/CGNS-ReST-site/source/standard/hdf5.rst

 The purpose of the current document is to describe the way in which CFD data is to be represented in an HDF5 data tree.
 To do this, it is necessary to first describe the HDF5 data structure itself in some detail.
 Therefore, a conceptual summary of HDF5 is given here in order to make the current document relatively independent, and to allow the reader to focus on those aspects of HDF5 which are essential to understanding the file mapping.

 Any HDF5 file with a conformant mapping is *CGNS/HDF5* compliant.
 The mapping has been made using a per-node basis.
 Instead of having a new mapping dedicated to HDF5, we have made a mapping from the ADF nodes to a set of HDF5 groups.
-While this is not an optimal mapping, the use of such an HDF5 node allows us to re-use the ADF API without change.
+While this is not an optimal mapping, the use of such an HDF5 node allows us to reuse the ADF API without change.

 The `HDF5 documentation <https://portal.hdfgroup.org/display/HDF5/HDF5>`_ should be used as the authoritative references to resolve any issues not covered by this summary.